usnistgov/FIPS201/_Appendix/glossary.md

 PIV Enrollment Record
 : A sequence of related enrollment data sets that is created and maintained by PIV Card issuers.
-The PIV enrollment record contains data collected at each step of the PIV issuance process, including identity proofing, registration and biometric enrollment.
+The PIV enrollment record typically contains data collected at each step of the PIV issuance process, including identity proofing, registration and biometric enrollment.